 As described in the Analytical Framework discussion in the introduction to Chapter 4, the basis for determining impacts under CEQA is different from that of NEPA.
 Under CEQA, the impacts of a proposed project and alternatives are measured against the "environmental baseline," which is normally the physical conditions that existed at the time the Notice of Preparation was published (i.e., June 1997, or 1996 when a full year of data is appropriate, for the LAX Master Plan Draft EIS/EIR).
 As such, the CEQA analysis in this Final EIS/EIR uses the environmental baseline, or in some cases an "adjusted environmental baseline," as the basis by which to measure and evaluate the impacts of each alternative.
 Under NEPA, the impacts of each action alternative (i.e., build alternative) are measured against the conditions that would otherwise occur in the future if no action were to occur (i.e., the "No Action" alternative).
-As such, the NEPA analysis in this Final EIS/EIR uses the No Action/No Project Alternative as the basis by which to measure and evaluate the impacts of each build alternative (i.e., Alternatives A, B, C, and D) in the future (i.e., at buildout in 2015 or, for construction-related impacts, selected future
+As such, the NEPA analysis in this Final EIS/EIR uses the No Action/No Project Alternative as the basis by which to measure and evaluate the impacts of each alternative as the basis by which to measure and evaluate the No Action/No Project Alternative A, B, C, and D) in the future (i.e., at buildout in 2015 or, for construction-related impacts, selected future

-443 36 CFR 800.5(b).
+&lt;sup>443 36 CFR 800.5(b).